Donich Law - Jordan Donich - Courtroom Sketch

 Corporate Sentencing Processes

 In cases where a corporation is found guilty of criminal negligence causing death, the sentencing aims to reflect both punishment and deterrence.
 Unlike specific people, corporate entities cannot be incarcerated.
 As a result, fines are the most common form of penalty.
-Additionally, the courts can also impose other significant sanctions, including:
+Moreover, the Court might also impose other significant sanctions, including:

 Probation Orders: These orders may demand the corporation to make changes to its policies and practices to enhance safety standards and adherence with regulations.